Derwent Heritage Trail - Edale to Matlock (★★★★☆)

 Some of the hills walking out from Edale

-On this track, the going is surprisingly busy - with lots of walkers carrying heavy packs going the other way.
-This I do wonder about, as having walked further along the Pennine Way there were not too many walkers out and about further down the trail.
+This I do wonder about, as having walked further along the Pennine Way, there were not too many walkers out and about further up the trail.

-Instead I head on, and - without there being too much traffic on the road - find a second good route that heads past Carr House, and then through the farmyard at Edale End, before turning left, and up onto the ridge above.
+Instead I head on, and - without there being too much traffic on the road - find a second good route that heads past Carr House - and then through the farmyard at Edale End - before turning left, and up onto the ridge above.

 From here it is time to start climbing - and it is a very big climb up through the sheep fields.
 So much so that over time the hills that loomed above, slowly start to sit more and more on the same level.